Avan Ivan: Filming

 Bala, whose films usually take several years to get completed and released, disclosed that this film, however, would be finished in eight months time.
 The film's shooting, which was supposed to commence on 10 February 2010 in Tenkasi and Shenkottah and to be completed in two schedules, started with a slight delay nine days later in Courtallam, where a major portion was shot.
-Almost the entire film was shot in and across Theni, with minor portions being filmed in Ambasamudram, and Chennai at the Kilpauk Medical College Hospital.
-The climax part was filmed at the last, which was completed by late January 2011 and with which Vishal had finished his portion.
-The entire shooting was completed in early February, with Vishal later confessing that he was the sole reason for the delay in completion.
+Almost the entire film was shot in and across Theni.
+The climax part was the last to be filmed, which was completed by late January 2011 and with which Vishal had finished his portion.
+The entire shooting was completed in early February.
 The film took almost 200 days to complete but became Bala's fastest shoot nonetheless.
 From 10 February 2011, the dubbing and post-production works commenced.

 Soundtrack

 Avan Ivans soundtrack is composed by Yuvan Shankar Raja and marks his second collaboration with Bala, following a highly critically acclaimed work in Nandhaa.
 Deviating from his usual style of composing, the music consisted of only "pure ethnic (Indian) sounds" that were recorded live.
 The soundtrack album was released on 18 April 2011.
 The album consists of 5 tracks, four songs and an instrumental, with lyrics penned by Na.
 Muthukumar.
-The album received positive reviews from music critics.